 Every day, elementary and middle school teachers give cross-curricular instruction without even realizing it.
 Reading is incorporated into almost every subject area, math is used in science class, and occasionally science and social studies intersect.
+But how does cross-curricular writing practice fit into the mix?

 Writing practice is often seen as the opposite of subjects like math or science, kept in its own section of ELA, but mixing these seemingly separate subjects together by writing across the curriculum is a key way to benefit both students and teachers.
 Cross-curricular writing maximizes lesson efficiency for teachers and improves student understanding while working on critical skills and providing opportunities for deeper learning that will prepare students for their future.